jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 ### Design Notes

  - Another tutor to enable the Expeditioner tribal strategy / Expeditioner spell toolbox.
+ - 12/11/2025: Rework as a life-gaining impulse with a token generating Luminous bonus.

 ## Torture // Nurture